aws/aws-lc/INCORPORATING.md

 incorporating projects needing to support Perl and Go in their build systems.

 The script [`util/generate_build_files.py`](/util/generate_build_files.py)
-expects to be run from the `third_party/boringssl` directory and to find the BoringSSL source code in `src/`.
-You should pass it a single argument: the name of the build system that you're using.
+expects to be run from the `aws-lc` directory and can be provided a different source directory using `--src-dir`.
+The generated build files will be output to `aws-lc/generated-src` unless a different path is provided to the argument `--dest-dir`.
+If an absolute path is not provided, it will be assumed that both the source and destination directories exist from the working directory where the script is invoked from.
+You should also pass another argument: the name of the build system that you're using.
 If you don't use any of the supported build systems then you should augment `generate_build_files.py` with support for it.